Before I cover day 2 and 3 of the trial of ex-Warrant Officer Johann Burmeister, let me explain, simply, how ridiculous this situation is:

 7. Colonel Matiwane is then promoted to a more important position in George Cluster under which Knysna falls.
 He is now considered to be one of the most senior policemen there, along with Colonel Chris Marnewick and Colonel Derek Daniels.
 Captain Gogwana is promoted to Major.

 8. The names mentioned in point 7 above all play a part in Burmeister’s trial.
 Three of them feature in an alleged and rumoured conspiracy against Burmeister.

 - Colonel Matiwane, in his statement in the internal disciplinary inquiry, said that he’d met with Sgt Coetzee before making his decision to prosecute Burmeister.
 When Godwana was called to Matiwane’s office, Coetzee was there.
 This suggested a consultation with Coetzee is strange considering she should be a suspect.

 - Colonel Marnewick is the long-term lover of Coetzee.

-- Colonel Daniels was seen in the court room, on the first day of trial and alleged by those next to him to have being illegally recoding.
+- Colonel Daniels was seen in the courtroom, on the first day of trial and alleged, by those next to him, to have been illegally recording.
 He was then seen by several, including myself, seemingly coaching Coetzee on the bench outside.
 It is important to note that Daniels is the Head of Crime Intelligence for the Southern Cape i.e. what’s he doing getting involved in case of petty theft?

 So there you have it… does it make sense to you?